TheNewC0der-24/Postman-Clone/README.md

 In this Clone, you have an option for `GET` and `POST` request.
 Also, you can get request in JSON form or you can use custom parameters .
 You can **Add** or **Delete** custom parameters.

-In Response Box, you will get your response on clicking the `Sumbit` Button.
+In Response Box, you will get your response on clicking the `Submit` Button.

 ## Built With
 |HTML|CSS|JavaScript|